-AnonymousIndividual := nodeID

-Anonymous individuals can be used, for example, to represent objects whose identity is of no relevance, such as the address of a person.
+AnonymousIndividual := nodeID Example: Anonymous individuals can be used, for example, to represent objects whose identity is of no relevance, such as the address of a person.
+ObjectPropertyAssertion( a:livesAt a:Peter :a1 ) Peter lives at some (unknown) address.

-ObjectPropertyAssertion(a:livesAt a:Peter :al)

-ObjectPropertyAssertion(a:city :al a:Quahog)

-ObjectPropertyAssertion(a:state :al a:RI)
+ObjectPropertyAssertion( a:livesAt a:Peter :a1 ) Peter lives at some (unknown) address.
+ObjectPropertyAssertion( a:city :al a:Quahog ) This unknown address is in the city of Quahog and ObjectPropertyAssertion( a:state :al a:RI ) in the state of Rhode Island.